Tyfcho/tcas/README.md

 ## Features

 ### 1. Factory Creation via GUI
 - **Description:** Easily create new attractions using a user-friendly GUI.
-Use the command `/tcas create <attraction>` to input the attraction type (coaster or flatride) and name.

 ### 2. Attraction Types
 - **Coaster:** Allows for configuring the number of sectors (0-9) corresponding to brake sections.